Guided by Professionalism and Mutual Respect

 Expect Imperfection

 We are addressing enormous and complex issues.
 Concepts are highly interrelated which makes them hard to pull apart.
-The goal is not to be perfect, but find the relevant threads of inquiry to devise new and useful questions to move the dialogue forward.
+The goal is not to be perfect but find the relevant threads of inquiry to devise new and useful questions that move the dialogue forward.
 When dealing with theory and futuristic views, impressionism is the norm.
 Photographic clarity is not possible.
 From the founder’s perspective, if an idea can be proven or disproven with existing technology or knowledge, it’s probably not an accurate interpretation of disease.
-This is not to say that existing data is wrong, but our interpretation of what the data means is.
+The data isn’t wrong, only our interpretation of what it means is.
 Logic is not proof.

 Expect Imagination